mbretter/stk-di/README.md

 ### Non injectables (3rd party services)

-If you want to inject services which are not implementing the Injectable interface (http-clients, etc.), you can register them using the OnDemand service.
+If you want to inject services not implementing the Injectable interface (http-clients, etc.), you can register them using the OnDemand service.

 ```php